Welcome

 • Compensation Claims: Clients who suffer loss due to a breach may bring claims against the firm.

-• Increased Insurance Premiums: Breaches can lead to higher professional indemnity insurance costs.
+• Increased Insurance Premiums: Breaches can lead to higher professional indemnity insurance costs and challenges at renewal.

 Potential Criminal Liability